usaid-cs/yesterday-i-learned/linux.md

 1. [`tail *`](https://stackoverflow.com/a/7816490/1558430) is a viable alternative to `cat *` if you want to see the file names as well.
 1. There's [a script](https://github.com/Nyr/openvpn-install/blob/master/openvpn-install.sh) that installs openvpn for you.
 1. You can [unset expiry dates you place on your pgp keys](https://riseup.net/en/security/message-security/openpgp/best-practices#use-an-expiration-date-less-than-two-years), says that page.
 The purpose of the expiration date is to be a dead man's switch to prevent further uses of the key after you die.
 Same page also says not to sign someone else's key with no expiration date.
-1. [It is systemd's fault](https://askubuntu.com/a/723182) why your network interface is now called "wlp2s0" instead of "wlan0".
+1. [It is systemd's fault](https://askubuntu.com/a/723182) why your network interface is now called "wlp2s0" instead of "wlan0". "p2" is "PCI bus 2", and "s0" is "slot 0".
 1. The `ServerAdmin` directive in apache2 [doesn't work](https://stackoverflow.com/q/21798272/1558430).
 1. [`a2enssite` and `a2dissite`](https://manpages.debian.org/jessie/apache2/a2dissite.8.en.html) stand for "Apache2 enable site" and "Apache2 disable site", respectively.
 1. Simply using [`sort -`](https://stackoverflow.com/a/2434719/1558430) will allow you to paste in any number of lines to be sorted.
 If too lazy to paste, you can also use `xclip -o | sort -`.